anyscale/madewithml.github.io/docs/reimbursement.md

 A 4-week project based course to learn the fundamentals of MLOps.
 It focuses on helping me develop an intuition as opposed to being a rigid course that uses a very specific set of tools.
 At the same time, it's <u>extremely hands-on</u> where I'll learn proper software engineering practices and implement all the MLOps concepts I learn.
 It's tool, stack and cloud provider agnostic, so I'll easily be able to extend what I learn to our systems.

 This course brings all of the MLOps best practices into one place, allowing me to quickly (and properly) learn it.
-And best of all, the classes are during the weekend so I <u>won't be missing any work</u>.
+And best of all, the classes are during the weekend or after work, so I <u>won't be missing any work</u>.

 Here's a quick look at the curriculum: